benber86/curve-blog/content/posts/good-sandwiches/index.md

 <a id="section2"></a>
-# From Two Players to Multiplayer Games
+# From Duels to Multiplayer Games

 From the above, it seems that a sandwich will always result in a financial loss for the victim.
 But the scenario described is schematic and doesn't account for the external factors present in real attack contexts.